 - Stairs deliver high energy expenditure per minute and are accessible everywhere.
 The cardio-effect-per-minute is excellent.

 - The exercise-snack protocol works.
-3 flights, 60 seconds, near-maximal effort, 3 times per day, 3 days per week. ~11 minutes per week, real VO2peak adaptation.
+3 flights, 60 seconds, near-maximal effort, 3 times per day, 3 days per week. ~11 minutes per week, real VO&sub2;peak adaptation.

 - Intensity matters more than volume.
 Slow stair climbing accumulates calories but doesn’t drive cardiovascular adaptation.

 - Descents matter and they’re harder on knees than ascents.
-Plan so.
+Plan accordingly.

 - For older adults, fall risk is real.
 Use handrails, don’t carry obscuring items, and don't push pace where balance is concerned.